FrancescoLazzarotto/Climate-Change-Analysis/README.md

 Data Integration: The project integrates diverse datasets, combining social media data with authoritative climate change statistics.
 This holistic approach enables a more comprehensive analysis of the relationship between public sentiment and actual climate change data. --

+Files:

+-Preprocessing.py is the script I am using to preprocess data.

+-suddividi.py is the script I used to separate the reddit dataset in 5 different dataset to split the work on my machine.

+-twarc.py is the script (https://twarc-project.readthedocs.io/en/latest/twarc2_en_us/) I am trying to use to re-hydrate some tweerìts from this dataset
+(https://www.kaggle.com/datasets/deffro/the-climate-change-twitter-dataset) ...
+I guess it isn't working anymore after the changing at the twitter API.

 Currently, preprocessing is being performed on two different datasets (https://www.kaggle.com/datasets/pavellexyr/the-reddit-climate-change-dataset) (https://www.kaggle.com/datasets/edqian/twitter-climate-change-sentiment-dataset) using the NLTK and SpaCy libraries in Python.
 The next step will probably be some topic anlysis using BerTOPIC (https://huggingface.co/MaartenGr/BERTopic_ArXiv/tree/main)